Young people and vaccine against meningococcal disease

 The Norwegian Institute of Public Health recommends that young people aged 16-19 should consider vaccination against meningococcal disease (infectious meningitis).

-There are two different types of vaccines.
-The combination vaccine against meningococcal serogroups A, C, W and Y (Menveo, Nimenrix or MenQuadfi) protects against all these four groups of meningococcal bacteria.
-A vaccine against meningococcal serogroup B (Bexsero or Trumenba) is also available.
+- Combination vaccine against meningococcal serogroups A, C, W and Y (Menveo, Nimenrix or MenQuadfi) protects against all four groups of meningococcal bacteria.

 Vaccinate in good time

-Vaccination should be carried out in good time before the graduation celebrations, or similar activities, begin.
-Vaccination against meningococcus A, C, W and Y consists of one dose.
-Vaccination against meningococcus B consists of two doses at least 1 or 6 months apart, depending on the vaccine used.
-After vaccination, it takes approximately two weeks before the vaccine provides protection.
+The vaccines should be given well before graduation celebrations or other similar activity begin.
+Vaccination against meningococci A, C, W and Y consists of one dose.
+Vaccination against meningococcus B consists of two doses, taken at least 1 or 6 months apart, depending on the vaccine used.
+After vaccination, it takes approximately two weeks before the vaccines provide protection.
+Meningococcal vaccines provide protection for approximately 5 years (approximately 10 years for Nimenrix).

 Other preventive measures